 - General RWTH services including access to child care and other resources offered by the Family Services Center.

 The fellowship will be awarded for a period of four years, with an optional fifth year.

 How to Apply

-All proposals meeting the formal requirements are evaluated by the rectorate, selected RWTH faculty members and external reviewers.
-Short-listed candidates will be invited for interviews and to give a presentation at a virtual symposium in June 2021.
-To protect your health as well as ours, we will not be holding any face to face interviews.
-Regarding the new schedule we will personally inform all candidates in time.
+All proposals meeting the formal requirements will be evaluated by the Rectorate, selected RWTH faculty members and external reviewers.
+Short-listed candidates will be invited for interviews and to give a presentation in August 2023.

 - Applications are accepted between December 16, 2022 and February 21, 2023 via the ERS online portal

 - Call: Junior Principal Investigator Fellowships 2023

 - June 2023: Decisions on the next stage of interviews will be